 This is probably one of the coolest abstract pond ideas we’ve ever seen, don’t you agree?

-If you’re looking for a more modern-style pond, this 2-tier wood frame raised pond is a great design and construction.
+If you’re looking for a more modern-style pond, a 2-tier wood or conrete frame raised pond is a great design and construction.
 Add extra levels and a simple water feature, plus some stone statue decorations.

 3. Waterfall with small koi pond